| as.im {spatstat.geom} | R Documentation |

 The argument stringsAsFactors

-is a logical value (passed to data.frame
+is a logical value (passed to data.frame)

 specifying how to handle pixel values which

 are character strings.
-If TRUE
+If TRUE, character values are

 interpreted as factor levels.
-If FALSE
+If FALSE, they remain

 as character strings.
 The default values of stringsAsFactors